Promesse du Bonheur

 James Welling has been questioning the norms of representation since the 1970s.
 His work centers on an exploration of photography, shuffling the elemental components of the medium to produce a distinctly uncompromising body of work.
 Welling is also intensely interested in cultural and personal ideas of memory in his work.
 In opening up the medium of photography for experimentation, James Welling’s practice has influenced an entire generation of artists and photographers.

 Michael Fried is a poet, art critic, art historian, and literary scholar.
 His many books include Absorption and Theatricality: Painting and Beholder in the Age of Diderot (1980), Art and Objecthood: Essays and Reviews (1998), and The Moment of Caravaggio (2010).
-Previous books of poems are Powers (1973), To the Center of the Earth (1994), and The Next Bend in the Road (2004).
+Previous books of poems are Powers (1973), To the Center of the Earth (1994), The Next Bend in the Road (2004), and Promesse du Bonheur (David Zwirner Books, 2016).
 Fried is Professor Emeritus of the Humanities at Johns Hopkins University.